 Noah Efron

 Noah aspires to make his living as a professional podcast host, raising bloviating to high art.
 It was his childhood dream.
 He teaches at Bar Ilan University, where he was founding chairperson of the program in Science, Technology & Society.
-He served on the Tel Aviv-Jaffa City Council.
+He serves on the Tel Aviv-Jaffa City Council.
 Noah also played bass for an ill-fated band named Liquid Plumr, and has run marathons, slowly, on three continents.
 He lives in Tel Aviv with his wife, daughter, son, dog, and cat.
 His greatest regret is that he is not Nora Ephron.

 Allison Kaplan Sommer